"Hello, I'm thinking of getting baptized."

 "Hello, I'd like to get my child baptized?"

-If you are thinking of getting baptized or having your child baptized, it is important to contact the rector as soon as possible.
+If you are thinking of getting baptized or having your child baptized, it is important to contact the Parish Administrator as soon as possible.
 Baptism is a serious rite of passage, the commitment to live in relationship with Jesus Christ, and so requires preparation.

 Please read the information below, then contact our rector to set an appointment to talk about baptism.